 - Making sure the fuel pump relay is feeding the fuel pump power (if the fuel pump relay is bad, then the fuel pump will not run).

-CASE 2: If the fuel pressure gauge registered the specified fuel pressure for your vehicle's model year: This test result lets you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
+CASE 2: The fuel pressure gauge registered the specified fuel pressure for your vehicle's model year.
+This test result lets you know that the fuel pump is working and delivering enough fuel to the fuel injectors.
 The reason your 1.6L Nissan Sentra is not starting is due to another reason.
 The fuel pump is OK.